stealthyroofscapes/StealthyRoofscapes/README.md

 # Stealthy Roofscapes
 Project from the UK Dynamo User Group Dynamo + Generative Design Hackathon 2019
-Thanks to the UK Dynamo User Group Committee and Autodesk for organising the event
+Thanks to the UK Dynamo User Group Committee and Autodesk for organising the event, We Work for hosting and Enstoa for the Dynamo View Extensions workshop

 #### [Thomas Corrie](https://github.com/thomascorrie), [Wiktor Kidziak](https://github.com/wawa2016), [Bogdan Davydov](https://github.com/BDavydov)